PonRashmiGR/Library-Management_Python/README.md

 # Library-Management_Python

-Project: Create a simple library management system
+A simple library management system

 - The system should have 2 roles: admin (librarian) and rest are users
 - Each have a login